kushagrasarathe/fullstack-progress/Golang/README.md

 ## Variables in Golang

 **Variable declaration:**

 `var variable_name variable_type = value;`

 If you declare a variable and not use it, golang will throw error.
+If no value is initailized to a integer type variable, `0` is assigned as a default value, and for string type variable, an empty string is assigned.